balbuf/mother/README.md

 mother
 ======

-Twitter feed themed after the Mother Console from Alien
+Twitter feed themed after the Mother Console from the movie Alien

-Created for the opening gala of the International Fantastic Film Festival
+Created for the opening gala of the Ithaca International Fantastic Film Festival

 This was displayed on a large video monitor with the browser in fullscreen mode.